Badminton Shoes – there's loads to choose from, what are the key things to look for when choosing?

 In addition to this, look out for the “Designed For” Feature shown in our description section, this will sometimes say “Comfort”.
 Where this is the case, it means when we've checked the shoes out, and the main strength/focus on the shoes is to provide comfort to the foot when playing.

 Good fitting shoes will minimise the risk of ankle injures or foot blisters.
 That said, it's sometimes worth purchasing insoles to help with fit further or ankle supports to stop yourself rolling your ankles if you have done it before playing.
-To help with this we do offer free insoles with all badminton shoes sold.

 It's best to allow for a small amount of room in the front of the shoe so that the toe is not pressured when lunging and stopping sharply.